ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 **Rake::Application in rake** [API](http://ruby-doc.org/stdlib-2.0/libdoc/rake/rdoc/Rake/Application.html)

-As it runs, rake—like most build tools—reads in information about what it needs to do: which directories to create, which files to copy, and so on.3 All of this information needs to be available to all of the moving parts of rake, so rake stores it all in a single object (the `Rake::Application` object, to be precise) that is available as a singleton to the entire rake program.
+As it runs, rake—like most build tools—reads in information about what it needs to do: which directories to create, which files to copy, and so on.
+All of this information needs to be available to all of the moving parts of rake, so rake stores it all in a single object (the `Rake::Application` object, to be precise) that is available as a singleton to the entire rake program.

 ## Factory